wazuh/wazuh-documentation/source/basicconfiguration.rst

 ===================

-If you made your installation from Sources or DEBs you can continue with the `Agent configuration`_ but if you make your install from RPMs repository need to make changes in the `Manager configuration`_
+If you made your installation from Sources or DEBs you can continue with the `Agent configuration`_ but if you made your install from RPMs repository you will need to make changes in the `Manager configuration`_

 Manager configuration
 ---------------------